-As of the date of this prospectus, 96,400,795 RSUs were granted and outstanding.
+As of the date of this prospectus, 96,274,295 RSUs were granted and outstanding, and shares underlying 43,044,280 of such RSUs have been issued to XPeng Fortune Holdings Limited, which has been established for our share incentive plan.
 The vesting of these RSUs are contingent upon the completion of an initial public offering or change in control.
 The table below summarizes the outstanding RSUs granted to our directors and executive officers:

-Name Position Ordinary Shares Underlying RSUs Grant Date Heng Xia Co-founder, Director and President June 2020 Hongdi Brian Gu Vice Chairman and President June 2020 Тао Не Co-founder, Director and Senior Vice President June 2020 Qinghong Liao Chief Human Resource Officer and Vice President of Sales and Services June 2020 Hsuehching Lu Vice President of Finance and Accounting June 2020 Xinzhou Wu Vice President of Autonomous Driving June 2020 Yu Ji Vice President of Internet June 2020 Jihan Xu Vice President of Automotive Research and Development June 2020 Ping Jiang Vice President of Manufacturing June 2020 Minghui Liu Vice President of Powertrain June 2020
+Name Position Ordinary Shares Underlying RSUs Grant Date Heng Xia Co-founder, Director and President June 2020 - U · Hongdi Brian Gu Vice Chairman and President June 2020 Тао Не Co-founder, Director and Senior Vice President June 2020 Qinghong Liao Chief Human Resource Officer and Vice President of Sales and Services June 2020 Hsuehching Lu Vice President of Finance and Accounting June 2020 Xinzhou Wu Vice President of Autonomous Driving June 2020 Yu Ji Vice President of Internet June 2020 Jihan Xu Vice President of Automotive Research and Development June 2020 Ping Jiang Vice President of Manufacturing June 2020 Minghui Liu Vice President of Powertrain June 2020